-This document covers the configuration and usage of eCos and RedBoot on ARM Aarch32 Virtual Machines.
+This document covers the configuration and usage of eCos and RedBoot on ARM Aarch32 Virtual Machines running under a variety of hypervizors.
 It supports Virtual Machines using a limited number of real device emulations as well as some VirtIO based devices.
-It has been tested using virtual machines under QEMU and Xvisor; both of these will be referred to as hypervisors for convenience.
+This package contains things that are common to all VM targets.
+An additional package is needed to customize support for a specific hypervizor.
+At present virtual machines running under QEMU and Xvisor are supported by these packages.

 eCos applications are typically developed using the host-based gdb debugger, communicating with a "gdb stub" built-in to either RedBoot or the hypervisor.
 For RedBoot-based development, the VM is set up to boot into RedBoot either from a ROM image or from an image inserted into RAM from the hypervisor.
 RedBoot incorporates a gdb stub that enables eCos applications to be downloaded and debugged either via a serial line or over Ethernet.
 When running under QEMU, such applications may also be debugged using QEMU's GDB stub interface.

 Support for SMP operation is available, although debugging support is limited.
 There is no SMP debug support in RedBoot.
 The emulated virtual GIC supports up to eight CPUs, eCos is therefore limited to a maximum of eight CPUs..